 Are we going to need a supplemental Levy every year?

-YES, this is an ANNUALreplacement Levy and as long as the State of Idaho continues its current form of funding for public education, we will need a supplemental Levy.
+YES, this is an ANNUALreplacement Levy and as long as the State of Idaho continues its current form of funding for public education we will need a supplemental Levy.
 Continued support from our community is vital, State and Federal funding is unstable and inadequate.
 Our school is vital to the community of Riggins.
 Our community needs families to survive and families need and want a good quality school.

 What if the Levy doesn’t pass?

-The school board and administration will be forced to make even more difficult cuts that will drastically affect our quality of education, our students, our staff, our facilities, and our community.
+The school board and administration will be forced to make difficult cuts that will drastically affect the quality of education, our students, our staff, our facilities, and our community.

 What do we want in our schools?

 We desire to maintain a safe environment and a quality of education to advance opportunities for both college preparatory, vocational pursuits, and continue to enhance the curriculum and technology with professional development for our staff so they can have the necessary tools to give every student the opportunity to excel.
-The district took on the responsibility of providing Preschool services to our families, due to the closure of Head Start, and did so by only utilizing current staff.
+The district took on the responsibility of providing Preschool services to our families, due to the closure of Head Start.
 Our district feels strongly that children who attend a high-quality early childhood education program, make cognitive and social gains that prepare them to start school.
-State and federal moneys cannot be used to fund a preschool program.
+State monies cannot be used to fund a preschool program.